doc-jones/NODEJSEE/README.md

 # NODEJSEE
-Bare Bones Emitter just to learn what the emitter does.
+Bare Bones Emitter just to learn how the emitter works.